 Experience is always crucial when selecting a clinic or doctor for any surgery.
 Equipment, technique and dedication to patient safety are also important factors to consider.
-At London Eye Centre all surgeons have extensive experience and use the same equipment, technique and highly trained support staff to ensure our high standards are met.
+At London Eye Centre all surgeons have years of experience and use the same equipment, technique and experienced support staff to ensure our high standards are met.
 You should select a facility you are confident has the track record and reputation you require.
 It is your vision and it is an optional procedure.

 Can you guarantee the result?